Selling a House with Leased Solar Panels? Follow This Game Plan

 Whether you choose to buy out or transfer your solar panels, work with a top real estate agent who has experience selling homes with solar.
 An agent’s expertise is especially essential for the following components of your home sale:

 Every platform your home listing appears on should highlight the solar panels and the renewable, affordable energy they generate for the house.
-Your agent can articulate the benefits and details of the lease or ownership concisely in the marketing campaign, making your home’s solar capabilities an attractive extra for buyers.
+Your agent can articulate the benefits and details of the lease or ownership concisely in the marketing campaign, making your home’s solar capabilities an attractive extra for buyers. - Communicating the details of solar with buyers:

 Real estate agents experienced in navigating deals involving the transfer of solar leases can explain the process to wary buyers who do not understand how it all works.
-If the buyer gets cold feet at any point of the process, your agent can get them back on track by providing information and bridging the gap between them and the solar company.
+If the buyer gets cold feet at any point in the process, your agent can get them back on track by providing information and bridging the gap between them and the solar company.

 Educate prospective buyers on your solar agreement